 After reviewing all applications submitted by the deadline, we contact qualified applicants for an interview.
 This is a very competitive process – not all applicants will be interviewed.

 Interviews will take place in mid-February.
-Applicants who submit their application after the deadline will be interviewed on an as needed basis.
+Applicants who submit their application after the deadline will be interviewed on an as-needed basis – reach out to Emily at [email protected] for an updated timeline if needed.
 If you submit your application prior to the deadline, you may be contacted earlier for an interview.

 A typical interview lasts 30-60 minutes.